How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Facebook Ads data extraction: tools, APIs, and setup

-Meta offers a robust and detailed API to pull comprehensive data for reporting and analytics.
-However, with this power comes complexity—the API consists of multiple components and enforces strict rules, including important security features you need to understand.
+Meta offers a robust Marketing API to pull comprehensive data for reporting and analytics.
+However, with this power comes complexity—the API consists of multiple components and enforces strict rules, including rate limits, authentication requirements, and versioning protocols you need to understand before implementation.

 Accessing the API typically happens through Facebook’s official SDKs, including: